EpicCash/documentation/docs/integrations/index.md

     ---

-    - Now you need your friend to fill up his part, since he is far from you, you have to use a delivery company to send the document, and it will be a special service to ensure your document is properly secured.
-Once it will be delivered and processed by your friend it will look like this (assuming friend is happy with the details and is whiling to sign it):
+    - Now it's time to send the document to the receiver, let's use a delivery company, with an extra service to ensure your document is properly secured.
+Once it will be delivered and processed by the receiver it may look like this:

-    === ":material-file-clock: Transaction Slate Round II"
+    === ":material-file-clock: Transaction Slate: Round II"
         ```toml
         Date: "2023-04-26"
         Participiants: